Status: Stable, Feature-freeze

 Spanfrom the context.

-- Set the currently active span to the implicit context.
-This is equivalent to getting the implicit context, then inserting the
+- Set the currently active span into a new context, and make that the implicit context.
+This is equivalent to combining the current implicit context’s values with the

 All the above functionalities operate solely on the context API, and they MAY be exposed as either static methods on the trace module, or as static methods on a class inside the trace module.
 This functionality SHOULD be fully implemented in the API when possible.